This glossary explains terms in the Medicare program.

 Coordination of benefits

-An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or prescription.
+An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or prescription drug.
 A copayment is usually a set amount, rather than a percentage.
 For example, you might pay $10 or $20 for a doctor's visit or prescription.

 A device used to keep an artery open.